makeabilitylab/physcomp/communication/serial-intro.md

 Below, we are going to show a few different examples using the command line, Python, and then JavaScript.
 To keep things simple, in this lesson, we are going to focus on **unidirectional communication** from the computer to the Arduino (`Computer → Arduino`).
 That is, the computer will send data and the Arduino will receive data.
 Later, we will cover `Arduino → Computer` and bidirectional (duplex) communication `Computer ↔ Arduino`.

 And actually, in all of our serial lessons—including this one—we will have the Arduino transmit something back to the computer to aid with debugging and ensure the Arduino received what we expected.
+We call this an echo message.
 You'll see!

 ### Simple Arduino serial receiver program

-For our examples below, we will be running a simple program on our Arduino that looks for ASCII-encoded data off of its serial port, parses that data into an integer, and uses `analogWrite` to output that integer to an output pin.
+For our examples below, we will be running a simple program on our Arduino that reads ASCII-encoded data off of the serial port, parses that data into an integer, and uses `analogWrite` to output that integer to an output pin.
 In this case, we have hooked up a red LED with a current limiting resistor to the `OUTPUT_PIN`, which is set to `LED_BUILTIN` (Pin 13 on the Arduino Uno and Leonardo).
 The entire program looks like this:

 {% highlight C %}
 const int DELAY_MS = 5;